dotnet/dotNext/docs/features/reflection/fast.md

 ```

 # Field
-Managed pointer to the static or instance field can obtained from [FieldInfo](https://docs.microsoft.com/en-us/dotnet/api/system.reflection.fieldinfo) using `Unreflect` extension method declared in [Reflector](../../api/DotNext.Reflection.Reflector.yml) class.
+Static or instance field can obtained from [FieldInfo](https://docs.microsoft.com/en-us/dotnet/api/system.reflection.fieldinfo) using `Unreflect` extension method declared in [Reflector](../../api/DotNext.Reflection.Reflector.yml) class.
 This feature gives the power to work with field values using Reflection without performance loss.

 > [!IMPORTANT]
-> Managed pointer to the field is mutable even if field is **readonly**.
+> Managed pointer to the field value is mutable even if field is **readonly**.
 As a result, you can modify value of such field.
 It is responsibility of the developer to control access to read-only fields.

 This is not the only way to obtain direct access to the field.
 [Field&lt;V&gt;](../../api/DotNext.Reflection.Field-1.yml) and [Field&lt;T,V&gt;](../../api/DotNext.Reflection.Field-2.yml) that can be returned by [Type&lt;T&gt;.Field&lt;T&gt;](../../api/DotNext.Reflection.Type-1.Field-1.yml) provide access to static and field value respectively.